 A British School with a “French Touch”.

-The British Section has recently celebrated its 60 years anniversary.
-This is a unique section in a French Lycée abroad and brings an additional choice of education to our children.
+The British Section has recently celebrated its 60th anniversary.
+This is a unique feature among French Lycées abroad, which brings an additional choice of education to our children.

 The APL and the British Section